nishusingh71/claude-code-demo/dsecure-frontend/DEPLOYMENT.md

 # Vercel Deployment Guide for DSecure Frontend

 ## 🎯 Problem Solved
-This configuration fixes the "Page Not Found" (404) errors that occur when users directly access routes like `/products`, `/solutions`, `/dashboard`, etc. in a React Single Page Application.
+This config2. **Vercel receives request** for `/services`ration fixes the "Page Not Found" (404) errors that occur when users directly access routes like `/services`, `/solutions`, `/dashboard`, etc. in a React Single Page Application.

 ## 🔧 Files Added/Modified